electroneum/electroneum-pool/README.md

 * Remove the dependencies by deleting the `node_modules` directory with `rm -r node_modules`.
 * Run `npm update` to force updating/reinstalling of the dependencies.
 * Compare your `config.json` to the latest example ones in this repo or the ones in the setup instructions where each config field is explained.
 You may need to modify or add any new changes.

-### Monitoring Your Pool

-* To inspect and make changes to redis I suggest using [redis-commander](https://github.com/joeferner/redis-commander)
-* To monitor server load for CPU, Network, IO, etc - I suggest using [New Relic](http://newrelic.com/)
-* To keep your pool node script running in background, logging to file, and automatically restarting if it crashes - I suggest using [forever](https://github.com/nodejitsu/forever)

 Donations
 ---------